pulumi/pulumi-terraform-bridge/docs/new-provider.md

 # Developing a New Provider

 It is relatively easy to adapt a Terraform Provider, X, for use with Pulumi.
-The [Cloudflare provider](https://github.com/pulumi/pulumi-cloudflare) offers a good blueprint for how to go about this.
+The [Cloudflare provider](https://github.com/pulumi/pulumi-cloudflare) offers a good starting point for creating a new bridged provider.

 You will create two Go binaries -- one purely for design-time usage to act as X's code-generator and the other for runtime usage to serve as its dynamic resource plugin -- and link with the Terraform Provider repo and this one.